Casino and Rating Summary Visit

 What should I do after a long winning streak?

 After a significant win or a series of wins, it's wise to reset your bet to the base unit or take a break.
-This strategy aims for steady play, not chasing large wins.
+This strategy aims for steady play, not chasing large wins, but you can check our Fibonacci strategy to make a comparison.